Morocco's Ceramics Heartland: The Essential Travel Guide to Safi

 With an abundance of sunny days throughout the year, Safi makes for a fantastic destination, no matter when you are visiting Morocco.
 It enjoys mild temperatures due to its coastal setting, with only occasional rainy days (usually just light showers).

 January and February are the coolest months, with average highs around 18°C (64°F) - perfect for a winter getaway!
-Summer temperatures hover around 25°C (77°F) in July and August (although it can get much hotter), with the sea breezes usually keeping things comfortable.
+Summer temperatures average around 25°C (77°F) in July and August (although it can get much hotter), with the sea breezes usually keeping things comfortable.
 Keep in mind, this is one of the busiest times to visit Safi when Moroccans are on their annual holidays.